jt2002/Neural-Style-Transfer-Sample/README.md

 - The code `nst_train.py` sets `content_layers` to `block5_conv2`, and `style_layers` to `['block1_conv1','block2_conv1','block3_conv1','block4_conv1','block5_conv1']`
 - Experiment with other layers for `content_layers` and `style_layers` yields interesting images

-- The reference tutorial mentions that a lot of high frequency artifacts are created
-- It decreases them using an explicit regularization term on the high frequency components of the image by replacing `train_step` function with the followings:
+- The reference tutorial mentions that a lot of high frequency artifacts are created, and decreases them using an explicit regularization term on the high frequency components of the image by replacing `train_step` function with the followings:
 ```
 total_variation_weight=30
 @tf.function()